rubbingalcoholic/tumblr_tag_cloud/README.md

 fear of it being gummed up with weird new tables everywhere.)

-2. Place the application files on your web server such that your subdomain's public HTML directory is hosting the contents of the app's webroot/ directory, and the other application directories such as controllers/ and models/ live in the parent directory of your public HTML.
-Note that your public HTML directory does not actually have to be named webroot, it just needs to serve the files contained in this project's webroot directory.
+2. Place the application files on your web server such that your subdomain's public web directory is hosting the contents of the app's webroot/ directory, and the other application directories such as controllers/ and models/ live in the parent directory of your web directory.
+Note that your web directory does not actually have to be named webroot, it just needs to serve the files contained in this project's webroot/ directory.

 3. Copy the configuration file template from includes/local.default.php to includes/local.php and edit the file to specify your local configuration.
 The